ghastlymirror/ghastlyastro/src/content/blog/spooky-halloween-games.md

 ---
 title: Spooky Games To Play On Halloween For Non Horror Fans
-description: October is finally here, the season for Halloween,  candy, costumes, and horror movies and perfect for spooky gaming.
+description: October is finally here, the season for Halloween,  Candy, costumes, and horror movies marathons and perfect for spooky gaming.
 Here´s my recomendations.
 date: 2020-10-28
 draft: false
 tags: